tastyigniter/ti-ext-reservation/README.md

 | `igniter.reservation.isFullyBookedOn` | When a reservation is fully booked on a specific date. | The `DataTime` instance and the number of guests |
 | `igniter.reservation.beforeAddStatus` | Before a reservation status is updated. | The `Reservation` model instance, the `StatusHistory` model instance, `$statusId` status ID and the `$previousStatus` previous status ID |
 | `igniter.reservation.statusAdded` | When a reservation status is updated. | The `Reservation` model instance and the `StatusHistory` model instance |
-Here is an example of hooking an event:
 | `igniter.reservation.assigned` | When a reservation is assigned to a staff member. | The `Reservation` model instance and the `AssignableLog` model instance |

 Here is an example of hooking an event in the `boot` method of an extension class: